 Per Person: B – BBB

-Currently Closed Terrific little Thai food cafe tucked away on the inland road to the waterfall.
+Terrific little Thai food cafe tucked away on the inland road to the waterfall.
 Extensive menu with one dish over rice choices cheap and excellent, anything fried with red curry paste a house speciality.
 Coconuts, shakes, beers, house wine, mellow music, paintings adorning every available space for sale.
+Low season May to October, classic noodle soup only.

 The Beach Club